burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * All data members should have the same access control
 * All data members are defined in the most base class or most derived class.

-If you want to operate with classes that allow work in low-level byte representation, the class characteristic in which you should be interested is [trivially_copyable](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).
+If you want to operate with classes that allow work in low-level byte representation, the class characteristic (type traits) in which you should be interested is [trivially_copyable](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).

 # Built-in Type Conversion

 Before going into technical details about type conversion, let us be honest - it's hard to remember them.
-So possibly it is better to observe the big picture first:
+So, it is possibly better to observe the big picture first:
 ```
 The general requirement when converting integer types is the mathematical equivalence of the source and target values.
 ```

-And now let's go into technical details.
+Now, let's go into the technical details.

 ## Prohibited Conversions

-1. Converting a pointer to a function to a pointer to data, and the other direction is not allowed in C and C++.
+1. Converting a pointer to a function to a pointer to data, and the other direction, is not allowed in C and C++.

 2. Built-in conversion to a `struct`, or to the `union` is not allowed.

 3. C++ treats `enum` as distinct from each other and from integer types as well.

 4. In C, implicit conversion from integer to enumerated types is allowed because in C, `enum` is a synonym of `int`.
-In C++ it is prohibited.
+In C++, it is prohibited.

-5. In C and C++, implicit conversion from enumerated types to integer types is allowed.
+5. In C and C++, implicit conversion from enumerated to integer types is allowed.

 ## The Sequence of Type Conversions Rules in C and in C++